ellifteria/ellifteria.github.io/content/about/index.md

 ## Research interests

-I'm passionate about mathematical computer science research.
-I'm very interested in finding effective ways to computationally represent problems we want to solve and in using math to creatively solve these problems.
-Specifically, I'm interested in developing creative mathematically-inspired algorithms.
-I believe in combining the beautiful world of mathematics and the pure power of computer science to find new ways of approaching questions and build a smarter, freer, more private, and more environmentally conscious future.
+I'm passionate about AI, robotics, and mathematical computer science research.
+I'm very interested in writing algorithms to control robotic systems and especially to enable computers ad robots to learn from their experiences to better interact with the world.
+I believe that this topic&mdash;the intersection of physical systems, algorithms, and machine learning&mdash;is the key to building a safer, more sustainable, and freer future.

 My current work is focused on evolutionary computation in artificial intelligence.
 As a member of the [Xenobot Lab](https://www.xenobot.group), I'm investigating evolutionary algorithms and open-endedness in artificial intelligence and artificial life.
 You can see some of my work on [my GitHub](https://www.github.com/ellifteria)!